AndrewJBateman/programming-resources-planning/google-cloud-study-notes.md

 Provided the sample company cloud architecture diagram with blanks and asked to fill the blanks with suitable GCP services as per requirement demand

 ## Stackdriver
-Importance of Stackdriver in the Google cloud and how it works Creating and configuring the workspaces
+Importance of [Stackdriver](https://cloud.google.com/monitoring/) in the Google cloud and how it works.
+Monitors GCP and AWS resources.
+Creating and configuring workspaces
-How to add projects form different GCP accounts to single Stackdriver account via GCP console
+How to add projects from different GCP accounts to single Stackdriver account via GCP console